haiq70/pendulum-simulation/README.md

 # pendulum-simulation
-This project is my, rather casual, attempt at simulating the motion of the ideal pendulum.
+This project is my, rather casual, attempt at simulating the motion of an ideal pendulum.
 It utlizes VPython, a 3D graphics module for Python.

-To compute the motion, the following parametric equations were used: x = L*sin(theta) y = -L*cos(theta)
+To compute the motion, the following parametric equations were used:

+x = L*sin(theta)
+y = -L*cos(theta)